Anesthesia technicians provide a critical service to patients and surgeons.

 Criminal Background Check & Drug Testing

 Upon entry into this program, you will be required to pass a criminal background check and pass a ten-panel drug screening urinalysis conducted by college-approved vendor.
 If you do not pass the criminal background check and/or drug screening, program registration will not be possible.
-Additionally, two-year programs require you to repeat the processes at the start of the second year.
+Additionally, you may be required to repeat the processes at the start of the second year depending on clinical requirements.

 For more information call the Health Sciences Department at 503.399.5058.